Great things happen when Holy Cross and Notre Dame join forces

 Prior to transferring to Notre Dame, Driscoll Scholars indicate one of the following majors:

-College of Engineering (2+3 Curriculum)
+College of Engineering (2+3 Curriculum, a five-year program)

 - Aerospace Engineering